alexhalcazar/StatelessServerApplication/README.md

 npm install
 ```

-This command installs dependencies for both 'recipes-application' and recipes-api.
+This command installs dependencies for both 'recipes-application' and 'recipes-api'.

 3. Create a MongoDB Atlas Account: